-French Onion Chicken is a delicious one skillet dinner that encompasses all the flavors of French Onion Soup in a hearty meal.
-Juicy, tender chicken simmers in a sweet caramelized onion gravy and topped with crusty bread just oozing with melted gruyere cheese.
+French Onion Chicken Skillet is a delicious one-pan dinner that encompasses all the flavors of French Onion Soup in a hearty meal.
+Juicy, tender chicken simmers in a rich caramelized onion gravy and is topped with crusty bread just oozing with melted gruyere cheese.
 Perfect for an everyday meal or for entertaining.

 Sauteed Chicken and Onions